 The fair value of listed securities is the "bid" price of those securities, as quoted on their primary exchange at the balance date.
 If any listed securities are suspended from the relevant exchange at balance date, fair value is determined by reference to the last traded price, unless it is determined that another valuation basis is more appropriate.
-The fair value of unlisted managed investment funds classified as Level 3 assets is determined on the basis of the published net asset price of the underlying investment funds.
+The fair value of each unlisted managed investment fund classified as a Level 3 asset was determined in accordance with the Fund's valuation policy on the basis of the published net asset price of the underlying investment fund, with a valuation overlay adjustment where required at the balance date.
 These net asset prices are based on the net asset value of each fund, which is largely comprised of investment property held at fair value, determined by regular independent valuations.
 If the fair value of investment property held by the underlying funds increases or decreases, this would have a direct impact on the fair value of unlisted managed investment funds.